siriil/gdback/README.md

 </p>

 # Description
-GDBack is a tool developed in Golang to extract relevant information about the system.
+***GDBack*** is a tool developed in Golang to extract relevant information about the system.
 This can be useful when performing an investigation on a computer.
 The collected data is stored in a sqlite file.
 ### Features
- - Extracts all files from a disk or from a specific path with different parameters: their name, path, MD5 hash, size, modification and creation dates.
+ - ***Extracts parameters of files*** from a disk or from a specific path with different parameters: their name, path, MD5 hash, size, modification and creation dates.
 # Usage

 ## Windows
-Download the executable file and run it as administrator, right click with the mouse and then Run as administrator.
+Download the executable file in hxxp://... and run it as administrator, right click with the mouse and then Run as administrator.

+# Screenshots

 # Build